 Contemporary Oil Painting

 Drawing on different visual sources, you can express your creativity in a technically sound oil painting.
-This course consists of a practical introduction to the technical aspects of oil painting.
+This course will give you a practical introduction to the technical aspects of oil painting.
 We will use photographs, magazine imagery, objects and memories as a starting point, and combine them through drawing, photocopying and collage...

 Taught by: Bettina Reiber.

 Drawing on different visual sources, you can express your creativity in a technically sound oil painting.
-This course consists of a practical introduction to the technical aspects of oil painting.
+This course will give you a practical introduction to the technical aspects of oil painting.
 We will use photographs, magazine imagery, objects and memories as a starting point, and combine them through drawing, photocopying and collage.
 Group discussions and individual advice will help you achieve an imaginative and arresting painting by the end of the course.

 We will stretch and prepare canvas, explore basic colour mixing and ways in which oil paint can be applied.